3 Ways To Curb Your Holiday Cravings

 And if that's one of your mechanisms, I want you to read on, maybe you're going toward eating mashed potatoes, or pumpkin pie, or cake and cookies.
 You name it, it's any food that is a comfort to you that we have trained our brains to want when we're in these stressful times.

-So today I'm going to go through three tips to help you survive and maybe even thrive this holiday season.
+So today I'm going to go through three tips to help you curb your holiday cravings and maybe even thrive this holiday season.
 Whether your goal is to decrease stress eating, unwind anxiety, or maybe even just create short mental wellness breaks throughout the year, this is the science to go with it.

 So tip number one is understanding our cravings.
 Cravings are actually messages from the body that says something is out of whack or out of balance.